-The General Studies Major is designed for transfer to four year colleges and universities.
+The General Studies Major is designed for transfer to four-year colleges and universities.

-We canfulfill allowiculum requirements by some ling incomes delinend via the Internet through the Regents Online Degree Program (RODP).
-The RODP is a cooperative program of the nineteen institutions that comprise the Innuessee Board of Regents (IBR).
+You can fulfill all curriculum requirements by enrolling in courses delivered via the Internet through the Regents Online Degree Program (RODP).
+The RODP is a cooperative program of the nineteen institutions that comprise the Tennessee Board of Regents (TBR).

-This two-year dagme is designed for you to much a broad understanding of the pastand present and develop general principles for living in a period of rapid and continuous change.
+This two-year degree is designed for you to reach a broad understanding of the past and present and develop general principles for living in a period of rapid and continuous change.

-Jackson State's traditional or Distance Mucation/Virtual College courses may be applicable to the ROLP.
-For additional information, contact Distance Education/Virtual College, Room 204, Malms Classmom Building +25-2423 or usist the RODP we've its at www.rodp.org for more information on this and other RODP majors.
+Jackson State's traditional or Distance Education/ Virtual College courses may be applicable to the RODP.
+For additional information, contact Distance Education/ Virtual College, Room 206, Nelms Classroom Building, 425-2623 or visit the RODP website at www.rodp.org for more information on this and other RODP majors.

-See Distance Education/Antual College page 35 for more information.
+See Distance Education page 35 for more information.